“In Arizona we salt margaritas not sidewalks.

 What doesn’t normally make our list is the metropolis of Phoenix and its surrounding suburbs.
-So it surprised even us when this area came up tops on our list for a new inline skating tour location – thanks to the hundreds of miles of paved, flat, smooth, and car-free trails that run along water canals in the region.
+So it surprised even us when this area came up tops on our list for a new inline skating and biking tour location – thanks to the hundreds of miles of paved, flat, smooth, and car-free trails that run along water canals in the region.

 We start in the city of Tempe, home to Arizona State University and, as such, a true college town with a vibrant restaurant scene, hopping night life, and tan and fit population of young folks exercising on the local trails.
 And the trails are excellent.
 We skate on the Rio Salado bike path along Lake Tempe on Day One and then skate from Tempe to Gilbert to Mesa on a network of canal paths on Day Two, passing mostly through rural areas.
 Our hotel is right in the heart of town with easy access to the trails and the nightlife.

 On Day Three we skate from Tempe to Scottsdale.
 Scottsdale is one of the wealthiest cities in the area and the green parks and golf courses along the trails reveal this.
 It also, along with Tempe, is one of only three Gold Level bicycle-friendly communities in Arizona as designated by the League of American Bicyclists.
 What’s more, 43% of the city land is designated as Open Space.